pikvm/pikvm/docs/wifi.md

 Alternatively you can connect to the PiKVM via SSH.
 The built-in Web Terminal (available through the browser) should also work.

 !!! warning
     Please review [First Steps](first_steps.md) if you are setting up wifi for the zero2w.
-First Steps guide also applies to wifi setup for v2/v3 HAT and v3 Pre-assembled if switching from ETH to WiFi..
+This guide also applies to Wi-Fi setup for v2+ devices if switching from Ethernet to Wi-Fi..

 !!! warning
     There is nothing more reliable than wired Ethernet, so it's better to use it.
-WiFi with the steel case results in poor performance.
+Wi-Fi with the steel case (on V3) results in poor performance.
 But who are we to stop you... :)

 !!! note "[ADVANCED USERS ONLY] Moving Wi-Fi settings for OS older than 2021.10.19"
     Starting from 2021.10.19, the old way to configure Wi-Fi using `netctl` is deprecated.